background hero

 California Premises Liability Attorney

 Property owners, including those who own private and government properties in California, are required to provide a duty of care to guests by maintaining a safe environment free from potential hazards.
-However, if a property owner fails to meet these requirements, they will face premises liability lawsuits from injured guests.
+Under California premises liability law, property owners can be held liable for injuries that occur due to unsafe conditions.
+If you’ve been hurt on someone else’s property, you deserve compensation for your injuries and losses.

 Common Types of California Premises Liability Claims

-Property owners are required to take reasonable action to ensure that their guests are safe from potential risks of getting injured while on their premises.
+As property owners are required to take reasonable action to ensure that their guests are safe from potential risks while on their premises, the amount of reasonable actions they take must be done so in a way that is reasonable.
 Failing to do so may result in the property owner facing a premises liability claim from the injured guest.
+While every premises liability claim is different, it is important that accident victims try to understand their situation as much as possible, so they can provide their attorneys all of the necessary information.

 Slip and Fall Accidents